 Concussion Clinic

 Concussions are unfortunately the most common type of traumatic brain injury (TBI).
 They occur when enough pressure and/or impact is placed on the brain.
-The term concussion is used interchangeably by health professionals with the term mild TBI, which emphasizes concussions as the mildest form of TBI, and concussions typically do not result in any structural changes to the brain.
-While it is the mildest form of TBI, it is still an injury that needs to be taken seriously.
-If neglected and/or treated improperly, patients run the risk of persistent symptoms and/or significantly decreased quality of life.
+The term concussion is used interchangeably by health professionals with the term mild TBI, which emphasizes concussions as the mildest form of TBI.
+Consistent with their mild nature, concussions typically do not result in any structural changes to the brain.
+While they are the mildest form of TBI, concussions still need to be taken seriously.
+If neglected and/or treated improperly, individuals with concussion are at significantly increased risk for prolonged recovery and/or significantly decreased quality of life.

 Why is RIW different from other concussion clinics in Seattle?